kushalyellamraju-TW/profile-portfolio/SOAP API vs REST API.md

 ```

 # REST API
 **REST** stands for Representational State Transfer.
-This is not a protocol but an architecture that uses HTTP methods like GET, PUT, POST, and DELETE to perform CRUD operations.<br>
-It runs on light weight stateless architecture that uses XML, JSON, YAML as a data format.
+This is not a protocol but an architecture that uses HTTP methods like GET, PUT, POST, and DELETE to perform CRUD operations.
+It runs on light weight stateless architecture that uses XML, JSON, YAML as a data format.<br><br>
 REST is built on six constraints upon which it is built:
 - Caching
 - Uniform interface